-The major objective of this course is to understand the unique challenges of the arts world, providing participants with a tremendous array of both theoretical and practical knowledge, and building heightened critical and analytical thinking in order to respond to these challenges.
+- 1. Understanding and appreciating the unique challenges of the arts world. - 2.
+Acquiring significant theoretical and practical knowledge unique to the arts business environment. - 3.
+Building critical and analytical thinking in order to respond to the challenges of managing the arts. - 4.
 Participants will gain an understanding of all of the internal and external challenges of the arts environment; organizational structures (including those legally required); best practices in governance including recruitment; strategic analysis and risk management; financial management from an arts perspective; human resource management (from both a staffing and a volunteer perspective); the many approaches to media and marketing; development and fundraising (including donations, private foundations, special events, sponsorship, advertising and government grants); arts leadership; understanding the Canadian arts environment and its differences with the United States and Europe; and building links with the community.
 As well as preparing participants for the management of non-governmental organizations, government agencies, government arts presenters, arts venues and cultural museums, arts umbrella agencies and arts networks, this course will provide insight to those who wish to bring a greater understanding of the arts and the inherent benefits of the arts to a career in the private sector.